gsimotas/news-bot/README.md

 # News Bot

-News bot that sends an email once a week of a positive news story.
+I was tired of seeing so much negativity on the news that I wanted to create something that showed the good in the world.
+So, I created a news bot that sends an email once a week with a positive news story.

 ## How it Works
 ![IMG_4C5819334544-1](https://github.com/gsimotas/news-bot/assets/121892730/8312a185-16a0-440b-991c-e7ade16ed445)